Seamless Migration from Medium to Self-Hosted Website

 Image:

-> _If you have any questions or suggestions, feel free to [contact me](https://www.zhgchg.li/contact)._
+> _If you have any questions or feedback, feel free to [contact me](https://www.zhgchg.li/contact)._

 Result:

-Downloading Articles from Medium and Converting to Markdown for Jekyll
+Download Articles from Medium and Convert to Markdown for Jekyll

-With a basic understanding of Jekyll, we can move forward by using the ZMediumToMarkdown tool to download existing articles from Medium and convert them into Markdown format to place in our Blog folder.
+With basic Jekyll knowledge, we move forward by using the ZMediumToMarkdown tool to download existing articles from the Medium website and convert them into Markdown format, placing them into our Blog folder.

-After navigating to the blog directory, run the following command to download all articles from the specified Medium user:
+After cd into the blog directory, run the following command to download all articles of that user from Medium:

 If you encounter any download issues or unexpected errors, feel free to contact me.
-This downloader is developed by me (see development insights), and I can help you resolve issues quickly.
+This downloader was created by me ( development insights ) and can help you solve problems quickly and directly.

-Once the download is complete, you can preview the results on your local site.
+After downloading, you can preview the results on your local website.

 Done!!
-We have seamlessly imported Medium articles into Jekyll!
+We have successfully imported Medium articles into Jekyll without any hassle!

-Once the local preview looks good, we need to push the content to the GitHub Repo.
+After confirming the local preview looks good, we can push the content to the GitHub Repo.

 Use the following Git commands in order: